SFDO-Tooling/CumulusCI/docs/config.rst

 * ``orgs``: Defines the scratch org configurations that are available for your project.
 See `scratch org configurations`_ for configuration options in this section.

 * ``plans``: Contains any custom plans purposely defined to install your project into a customer org.
-See :ref:`configuring plans in MetaDeploy <Publish an Install Plan to MetaDeplo>` for more information.
+See :ref:`configuring plans in MetaDeploy <Publish an Install Plan to MetaDeploy>` for more information.

 Last but not least, :doc:`cumulusci.yml reference <cci_yml_reference>` has a complete list of values that can be used in each section.